pablo-icm/emm/content/authors/silvia-g.-acinas/_index.md

 title: Silvia G. Acinas

 # Full Name (for SEO)
-first_name: Silvia G
+first_name: Silvia G.
 last_name: Acinas
 weight: 10
 # Username (this should match the folder name)
 authors:
-- silvia-g-acinas
+- silvia-g.-acinas

 # Is this the primary user of the site?
 superuser: false